scottcanoe/PCAICA/README.md

-# PCAICA: An educational ipython notebook for PCA and ICA using EEG data
+# PCAICA: An educational ipython notebook for PCA and ICA

-This project demonstrates how to use and interpret PCA and ICA using EEG data to extract meaningful source signals.
+This project demonstrates how to use and interpret PCA and ICA to extract meaningful source signals from (simulated) EEG data.
 It was created in 2016 (with Wei Zhong Goh) as a project in our neural modeling and data analysis course.